Celtech/ACME/README.md

 ### Configuration

 Most of the configuration is handled through yaml files in the config folder.
-By default we include 3 config files:
+By default, we include 3 config files:

 - testing.yaml
 - development.yaml